 It is my pleasure to welcome you to the University of Wisconsin-Manitowoc.
 As a campus of the two-year UW Colleges of the University of Wisconsin System, we are the best start for the life that you want.
-UW-Manitowoc provides students with the curriculum that will lead to the Associate of Arts and Science degree, as well as a strong foundation for completing a baccalaureate degree at a four-year campus.
+UW-Manitowoc provides students with the curriculum that will lead to the Associate of Arts and Sciences degree, as well as a strong foundation for completing a baccalaureate degree at a four-year campus.

 Students who decide to transfer after completing work at UW-Manitowoc are exceptionally prepared for success.
 Those who begin at a two-year campus within the UW System and then transfer to a four-year institution consistently have a higher degree of success than students who begin at a four-year institution.
 This fact speaks volumes about the quality of the education that you will receive at UW-Manitowoc.
 Whether you are a student who will soon graduate from high school, has just graduated from high school, or are a student who is returning to continue your education after a hiatus, you will find that our faculty and staff offer you the ability to develop and sharpen your critical-thinking skills, to expand your knowledge of the arts, humanities, and the natural and social sciences.
 The wide range of courses that you will take when attending UW-Manitowoc will prepare you to be an active citizen in your community and a valued and productive colleague in your profession.

 I encourage you to explore this website, particularly the curricular and co-curricular offerings, as well as the collaborative degree-completion programs we offer in partnership with other UW campuses.
 In many instances, you will find that you can complete a four-year UW degree without leaving Manitowoc.